Skip to main content

 1. Load from Keychain: Attempts to load stored session

-2. Validate Expiry: Checks if session is expired
+2. Validate Expiry: Checks if access token is expired

 // SessionManager.swift